Focus on: James McNeill Whistler

 • Give three examples of Whistler’s influence on his contemporaries and the artists that came after him

-• Discuss the influence of Asian art on Whistler's style, giving examples
+• Discuss the influence of Asian art on his style, giving examples

 • Discuss Whistler’s commitment to "art for art's sake" examples of works that demonstrate this.

 What level is the course and do I need any particular skills?

 This course is suitable for all levels.